What is the Brachial Plexus?

 - Excessive force used with vacuum during birth

-When the upper nerves in the spine are injured, this can result in a condition called Erb’s Palsy.
+When the upper nerves in the spine suffer damage, patients risk developing a condition called Erb’s Palsy.
 When both the upper and lower nerves of the spine are damaged, this results in brachial plexus birth palsy – which can be far more devastating.

 If you suspect your child may have suffered a severe brachial plexus injury, there is a limited amount of time in which to file a claim.
-Call our Philadelphia brachial plexus lawyer immediately for a confidential, no obligation consultation.
+Call Lopez McHugh immediately for a confidential, no obligation consultation.